This post may contain affiliate links. Please read our disclosure policy.

 How to Make Jalapeno Poppers

-FILLING.
-Start by mixing the cream cheese and shredded cheese in a bowl.
-After it’s mixed, spoon a few tablespoons of this mixture into the pepper halves.
+1. FILLING.
+Mix cream cheese and shredded cheese in a bowl.
+Spoon a few tablespoons of this mixture into the pepper halves.

-BREADING.
-Place the milk, flour, and bread crumbs in small separate bowls.
-Dip the jalapeños in milk, then flour, then back in milk.
-Dip the peppers in the bowl with bread crumbs, making sure to coat completely.
+2. BREADING.
+Place milk, flour, and bread crumbs in separate bowls.
+Dip jalapenos in milk, then flour, then back in milk.
+Dip peppers in bowl with bread crumbs making sure it is all coated.
+(To make sure they are coated, re-dip in milk and back in breadcrumbs)

 Filling and dipping jalapenos to make jalapeno poppers.